nagasaran02/FIASS-using-OPENAI/README.md

 Implementing the FIASS DB using OpenAi

 ### load the pdf from which you want to find the Answers
-### FAISS (Facebook AI Similarity Search) is a library that allows developers to quickly search for embeddings of multimedia documents that are similar to each other.
+### FAISS (Facebook AI Similarity Search) is designed to efficiently find vectors similar to a given query vector within a database of vectors, representing various types of data such as documents, images, or other structured data.

+## It is the LocalDb library